 - Bearings: A bearing is a component that helps reduce friction on moving parts in a pump.
 It supports the shaft to rotate smoothly.
 They are commonly used in pumps of all types, such as centrifugal, reciprocating, or rotary pumps.

 Roller bearings are bearings that use cylindrical shape rollers between the moving parts.
 They reduce the friction and can support radial load and axial load, depending on design.
 Roller bearings are of different types such as cylindrical, tapered, and needle bearing.
-All these differ in their shape, design and sizes.
+All these differ in their shape, design, and sizes.

-Ball bearings are type of bearings that uses balls to support the movement of the parts.
+Ball bearings are a type of bearing that uses balls to support the movement of the parts.
 They are simple in design and are suitable for high speeds and easy to maintain.
 Ball bearings are good for radial load and axial load.

 Babbit bearings are a type of sleeve bearings coated with Babbit metal, i.e. tin or lead-based alloys, and commonly used in motors, pumps, turbine generators and fans.
 They are available in different design and features.
 The shaft speed, bearing load, shaft stability, bearing cooling and overall machine load and speed are few factors that determine which Babbit bearing should be chosen.

 Sleeve Bearings are best suited for high speeds.
 They are ideal for radial loads only, and are generally designed to “float”.
 They can be built of metallic alloys, sintered metals, and plastics.

 Pivot shoe Bearings sometimes known as Tilt Shoe Bearings or Kingsbury Bearings, are ideal for an axial load.
 They are often installed in high powered centrifugal pumps as the thrust bearing.
 Pivot Shoe Beatings must always have pressurized lubrication in order to prevent damage.
 Selecting a proper bearing is very crucial for the reliability of the rotating equipment.
 One must consider all factors such as the process, fluid/liquid used, speed, material of the bearing etc. to choose the best one.